 How it works

 Most non-conductive pastes use a silicone base with metal oxide or carbon additives.
-Liquid metal compounds (such as Thermal Grizzly Conductonaut) use gallium alloys for much higher conductivity but are electrically conductive and require experienced handling.
+For devices that remain too hot even after a standard repaste, two alternatives exist: liquid metal compounds (such as Thermal Grizzly Conductonaut) offer roughly 10× higher conductivity but are electrically conductive and require experienced handling; PTM7950 phase-change pads offer a cleaner, longer-lasting alternative to paste with 5+ year lifespan and no spreading required.

 Common compounds used professionally

-At BreakFixNow, Arctic MX-4 is used as the standard compound across all thermal paste services โ non-conductive, reliable, and well-suited to Singapore’s climate.
+At BreakFixNow, Arctic MX-4 is used as the standard compound across all thermal paste services — non-conductive, reliable, and well-suited to Singapore’s climate.
 Thermal Grizzly Kryonaut is available on request for high-performance builds and overclocking.
-Liquid metal compounds are reserved for specific desktop CPU applications where maximum thermal performance is required.
+Liquid metal compounds are reserved for specific high-TDP laptop applications where maximum thermal performance is required.

 Thermal Grizzly